skateco/skate/README.md

 To play around I suggest using [multipass](https://multipass.run/) to create a few Ubuntu VMs.
 You can use [./hack/clusterplz](./hack/clusterplz) to create a cluster of 2 nodes easily using multipass.
-Skate only supports private key authentication for now, so make sure your nodes are set up to allow you key.
+Skate only supports private key authentication for now, so make sure your nodes are set up to allow your key.

 ```shell
 ./hack/clusterplz create